-The rotation schedule is created on a yearly basis in May or June.
+The rotation schedule is created on a yearly basis prior to the start of the next academic year.
 Improvements in the residency may result in unexpected changes in the rotation schedule.
-If you have a specific request regarding your rotation schedule, please submit it in writing and schedule an appointment to discuss this request with the Program Director.
+If you have a specific request regarding your rotation schedule, please submit it in writing and schedule an appointment to discuss this request with the Program Director and coordinator.